 Introduction to Eraser Tool in Photoshop

 In this article, we will learn about the Eraser Tool in Photoshop.
-As we all know, Photoshop is a professional tool for editing images for multiple reasons projects of the brochure, magazine making, personal photos editing, studio-level editings and many more.
+As we all know, Photoshop is a professional tool for editing images for multiple reasons projects of the brochure, magazine making, personal photos editing, studio-level editings, and many more.
 It has a collection of wonderful tools to do so.
 Out of which today, we are going to look after the erasing tool in Photoshop.
-Upon undoing, the last edit completely gets removed, but we need part of the edit to retain in the image; then, we can use this erase to for multiple proposes of removing minor or small things or decrease their opacity of objects from the frame, which based on the requirements of output.
+Upon undoing, the last edit completely gets removed, but we need part of the edit to retain in the image; then, we can use this erase for multiple proposes of removing minor or small things or decrease their opacity of objects from the frame, which based on the requirements of output.

 Using the Eraser Tool in Photoshop

 “E” is the hotkey to enable the Erase tool.
 It’s also available in the toolbox.
 There are multiple other attributions that appear on the application toolbar after selecting erase tool, which are:

 - Brush: This includes different shapes of brush, size adjustability, the hardness of edges and various other styles.
 Everything in brushes can be changed at any point in time as required.